Jabal-e-Noor-ul-Quran: A Sanctified Place

 Jabal-e-Noor-ul-Quran: A Selfless Service

-In August 2000, they registered themselves with the Government of Baluchistan with the hope of receiving assistance; unfortunately they received none from them, the Government of Pakistan or any other organization.
+In August 2000, Jabal-e-Noor-ul-Quran was registered with the Government of Baluchistan with the hope of receiving assistance; unfortunately it received none from them, the Government of Pakistan or any other organization.
 Thereby it is completely run by the personal funds of the governing body and donations by people.
 The body comprises of:

 President – Haji Mir Abdul Samad Lehri